ATLANTA -- Boston's Big Three still has some life in those old bones.

 Plenty of skeptics figured Boston was all washed up early in the season, and it's easy to see why.
 The Celtics approached the midway point at 15-17, closer to missing the playoffs than making any noise in the postseason.

 But they were one of the best teams in the league the rest of the way, winning 24 of their last 34 games and carrying that momentum into the playoffs.
-After three tight games with Atlanta, they took control of the series with a 101-79 rout Sunday night.

 The 34-year-old Pierce scored 24 points in less than 19 minutes -- not bad, considering he hurt his left knee in the morning shootaround and the Celtics weren't even sure he'd be able to play.
 He's averaging a series-leading 23.3 points a game, including a gutsy 36-point effort in Game 2, when Boston grabbed a win on the road even with Rondo serving a suspension for bumping a referee.